semmypurewal/BeginningJavaScript/04-conditionals/readme.md

     magic8Ball("Is this a question?");
     //=> Signs point to yes

-7. Re-implement our improveTweet function so it can generate any of lol, omg, lmao, and rofl.

 8. Suppose we wanted to randomly interject "-lol-" or "-omg-" into a random